PSYCHE-SAIL/frontend/README.md

 - **Cognitive Behavioral Therapy (CBT) Techniques:** Incorporate evidence-based cognitive behavioral therapy techniques to address negative thought patterns and promote positive behavior change.

-- **Recreational Activity Suggestions**: Explore nearby recreational activities and venues using the Google Maps API.
-Receive personalized recommendations tailored to your location and preferences, helping you discover new experiences to enhance your well-being and enjoyment.

 - **Notifications for Check-Ins**: Stay connected and supported with regular check-in notifications.
 Receive reminders to check in with your progress and well-being, ensuring you stay on track with your goals and providing an opportunity to reflect on your journey.